Our use of cookies

 Local Picture

-• This month we have seen a decrease in the Claimant Count which is encouraging given the ongoing challenging economic conditions and changes by the Department of Work and pensions introduced in May that are expected to increase the claimant count nationwide.
+• This month we have seen a small increase in the Claimant Count which is reflective of the ongoing challenging economic conditions and changes by the Department of Work and pensions introduced in May that are expected to increase the claimant count nationwide.

 • We will continue to support our residents into work and ensure that Staffordshire has the strong workforce it needs to grow the economy.